ripienaar/free-for-dev/README.md

   * [DJ Checkup](https://djcheckup.com) — Scan your Django site for security flaws with this free, automated checkup tool.
 Forked from the Pony Checkup site.
   * [Doppler](https://doppler.com/) — Universal Secrets Manager for application secrets and config, with support for syncing to various cloud providers.
 Free for five users with basic access controls.
   * [Dotenv](https://dotenv.org/) — Sync your .env files, quickly & securely.
 Stop sharing your .env files over insecure channels like Slack and email, and never lose an important .env file again.
 Free for up to 3 teammates.
+  * [FileScanAPI](https://filescanapi.com/) — Real-time file malware/virus detection API.
+Send us your file and we will tell you if it's safe.
+Free 50 real-time scans/month.
   * [GitGuardian](https://www.gitguardian.com) — Keep secrets out of your source code with automated secrets detection and remediation.
 Scan your git repos for 350+ types of secrets and sensitive files – Free for individuals and teams of 25 developers or less.
   * [Have I been pwned?](https://haveibeenpwned.com) — REST API for fetching the information on the breaches.
   * [hostedscan.com](https://hostedscan.com) — Online vulnerability scanner for web applications, servers, and networks.
 Ten free scans per month.